brady-lab-rockefeller/conkat_seq/README.md

 ### <a name="hardware"></a> i.
 Dependencies

-ConkatSeq currently supports any machine with Linux operating system and will require users to use a conda environment for installing the necessary software dependencies for ConkatSeq to run.
+ConkatSeq currently supports any machine with Linux operating system that has Python 2.7 and will require users to use a conda environment for installing the necessary software dependencies for ConkatSeq to run.

 |**Hardware**|**Software**|**Package Manager**|
 |---|---|---|